wso2/docs-is/en/docs/administer/masking-sensitive-information-in-logs.md

 ### Enabling log masking

-1. Log masking is by default enabled in WSO2 Identity Server 5.9.0.
-But you need to configure required masking patterns.
+1. Log masking is by default enabled in WSO2 Identity Server 5.9.0.However, you need to configure required masking patterns.

 2. These patterns are configured in the `<IS-HOME>/repository/conf/wso2-log-masking.properties`.
-You can change its default configurations through `<IS-HOME>/repository/conf/deployment.toml`.
+You can change its default configurations in `<IS-HOME>/repository/conf/deployment.toml`.

 ### The masking pattern file